mossgreen/mossgreen.github.io/_posts/2018-09-05-Spring-Certification-Spring-Core.md

 - Session: per http session, web-aware contexts only
 - Application: per ServletContext, web-aware contexts only
 - Websocket: per WebSocket, web-aware contexts only

+**Singleton beans with prototype-bean dependencies**

+Dependencies are resolved at instantiation time!!!

+- Inject prototype to singleton: a new prototype bean is instantiated and then dependency-injected into the singleton bean.
+The prototype instance is the sole instance that is ever supplied to the singletonscoped bean. that injection occurs only once, when the Spring container is instantiating the singleton bean and resolving and injecting its dependencies.

+- If you need a new instance of a prototype bean at runtime more than once, use **“Method injection”**.
+Make bean A aware of the container by implementing the ApplicationContextAware interface, and by making a getBean("B") call to the container ask for (a typically new) bean B instance every time bean A needs it.

+**Custom scopes**
+- As of Spring 3.0, a **thread scope** is available, but is not registered by default.
+- You need to implement the `org.springframework.beans.factory.config.Scope` interface.

 ## Are beans lazily or eagerly instantiated by default?
 How do you alter this behavior?
 **Eager** instantiation and by default loads the bean immediately while **lazy** loads it on demand.